 COVID-19 & Down Syndrome Resource

-With the continuation of the COVID-19 pandemic in the United States, the NTG has joined with several Down syndrome national organizations to produce and issue an updated resource on COVID-19 and Down syndrome.
+While the COVID-19 pandemic in the United States was continuing, the NTG joined with several Down syndrome national organizations to produce and issue an updated resource on COVID-19 and Down syndrome.

-The resource provides up-to-date information on COVID-19 and its variants, testing, vaccinations, and wellness for families and others concerned with the impact of COVID-19 upon persons of all ages with Down syndrome.
+The resource provided information on COVID-19 and its variants, testing, vaccinations, and wellness for families and others concerned with the impact of COVID-19 upon persons of all ages with Down syndrome.
 It is anticipated this Resource may still be helpful when a loved one is affected by one of virus' variants.

 COVID-19 and ID Resources